For bulging Japanese banks, Europe crisis brings two cheers

 In fact, the surge in loan requests, both in bilateral and syndicated loans, is such that some Japanese banks are struggling to keep pace.

-In the six months to end-September, overseas loans by both SMBC and Mizuho grew about 17 percent to $122 billion (78 billion pound) and $113.5 billion, respectively, a record for both banks, while their domestic lending showed only weak growth.
+In the six months to end-September, overseas loans by both SMBC and Mizuho grew about 17 percent to $122 billion and $113.5 billion, respectively, a record for both banks, while their domestic lending showed only weak growth.
 MUFG also saw overseas loans increase during that period.

 Japanese banks have been suffering from sluggish loan demand at home for months as businesses are not spending as much on expanding their operations given the country's weak growth outlook.